everstake/eosmon/README.md

 To check Node Exporter use curl http://localhost:9100/metrics.

 ### Import template to Grafana.
-You can import template Nodes_metrics.json to Grafana using standart import prosedure.
+You can import template Nodes_metrics.json to Grafana using standard import procedure.